With Thanks To Our LEAD Indian Valley Sponsors:

 Schedule

-The program begins in September 2024 and concludes in May 2025.
-Sessions are held the 2nd Friday of each month from 8:30 a.m. to 12:30 p.m.
+The program begins in August 2025 and concludes in December 2025.
+Sessions are held every other Friday from 8:30 a.m. to 12:30 p.m.
 The first session is a full day.

 Date